cakephp/docs/en/core-libraries/caching.rst

 .. php:method:: write($key, $value, $duration)

+    :return: boolean for success.

     Write value for a key into cache, $duration specifies how long the entry should exist in the cache.

 .. php:method:: read($key)

+    :return: The cached value or false for failure.

     Read a key from the cache.
 Return false to indicate the entry has expired or does not exist.

 .. php:method:: delete($key)

+    :return: Boolean true on success.

     Delete a key from the cache.
 Return false to indicate that the entry did not exist or could not be deleted.

 .. php:method:: clear($check)

+    :return: Boolean true on success.

     Delete all keys from the cache.
 If $check is true, you should validate that each value is actually expired.

 .. php:method:: decrement($key, $offset = 1)

+    :return: Boolean true on success.

     Decrement a number under the key and return decremented value

 .. php:method:: increment($key, $offset = 1)

+    :return: Boolean true on success.

     Increment a number under the key and return incremented value